 Waiting out the winter while reinventing his looks, Zachary often uses drugs to endure the boredom, telling himself he must have a life.
 He convinces himself he will be fine as long as he keeps track of how much he uses.

-He waits impatiently for a chance to venture outside again; to mingle with people.
-He needs to get back to his goal of being in a group, to find someone likeminded to start a dealer business with.
+He waits impatiently for a chance to venture outside again, to mingle with people.
+He needs to get back to his goal of being in a group and finding someone like-minded to start a dealer business.

-The stress over having to wait so long, makes him use more often and soon he finds himself snowed in and running out of drugs altogether.
+The stress over waiting so long makes him use more often, and soon he finds himself snowed in and running out of drugs altogether.

 Then he hears the news.
-His ex has betrayed him.
-She has described how he looks to a forensic artist.
+His ex-fiancée has betrayed him, has described how he looks to a forensic artist.
 He will never forgive her for that.
-Now he will use all his power to punish her.
+So now he will use all his power to punish her.

-7. Designate what weapon they use and how it is used
+7. Designate what weapons they use and how they are used

-Zachary has a gun and a knife that he uses for self defense and intimidation.
+Zachary has a gun and a knife for self-defense and intimidation.
 He brings the gun with him to the bank, waiting close by while his ex withdraws her money.

-He has convinced her, that if she does not comply with his demands, his life is over, and so is hers.
+He has convinced her to comply with his demands, or his life will be over, and so will hers.
 He will use it to escape with her, and then maybe use it on both of them if it comes to that.

-He is pleased to see that she is scared enough to play along, doing what he told her to do in a stiff kind of way.
+He is pleased to see that she is scared enough to play along, doing what he told her to do.

 The knife is there for other occasions when he needs to prove a point.
-One of those occasions is coming up soon, when he pays her his final visit.
+One of those occasions is coming up soon when he pays his ex a final visit.

 Typical villain weapons and how to use them